pioneercoders/tutorials/interview/react-medium-questions.md

           }
 ```
 15. **How to create a component in react js?**
-    -There are 3 ways to create a component in React:
+    - There are 3 ways to create a component in React:
-    * 1)Using a depreciated variable function *
+    1)Using a depreciated variable function
-    * 2)Using a Class *
+    2)Using a Class
-    * 3)Using a Stateless Functional Component
+    3)Using a Stateless Functional Component
     1. Using a depreciated variable function
     In this, you need to declare a variable in your Javascript file/tag and use the React.createClass() function to create a component using this code.